twolfson/twolfson.com/articles/life-view-what-shapes-the-self.md

 I believe that people are shaped based on the circumstances they are born into and the experiences they encounter.

-If we assume that everyone is born with a pre-existing personality and thought process, then no conclusions can be drawn as the initial state is random.
+If we assume everyone is born with a pre-existing personality and thought process, then the initial state is random and no conclusion can be drawn.

-As a result, we assume everyone is born as a clean slate.
+As a result, assume everyone is born as a clean slate.

-The first environment they encounter will have the largest impact on their life.
-The environment invokes experiences (e.g. warm, bright) as well as the people inside of it (e.g. nurture).

-The earlier an experience occurs, the larger the impact is has on the self; the self hardens over time.

-For example, if you have a stressful memory-recall related experience early on, then it might affect your ability to store certain information.
-However, if you have the same experience in adulthood, it might not do anything at all.

-> I believe this is why some people can remember names of others better.
+The most atomic piece of life is an interaction; breathing is an interaction, talking is an interaction, heat is an interaction.

+Each of these interactions can be observed or unobserved.
+If an interaction is unobserved, it does not interact with the self and has no effect.

+If an interaction is observed, it leads to an experience between the self and the objects in the environment.
+This is where all shaping actions take place.
+The earlier they occur in life, the larger impact they have.

-For pre-dispositions (e.g. genetic), the iteraction with these dispositions should be recognized as experiences themself.
+For dispositions (e.g. genetic), the iteraction with the effects caused by these are experiences themself.
 For example, sensitivity to light would not affect someone until they first iteract with light.

+If we take the interaction example further, we can recognize how strong experiences impact the self.
+For example, if a stressful memory experience occurs, then it can affect the ability to store information.

+As with before, the earlier on the memory occurs, the stronger the affect can be.